r-o-s-h-a-n/semisupervisedFL/README.md

 # semisupervisedFL
 Semisupervised and transfer learning trained in federated setting.

+Experiments were run using:
+* Python 3.7.4
+* tensorflow 2.1.0
+* tensorflow-federated 0.12.0

 To set up your environment, run the following:
 1. `pip install virtualenv`
 2. `virtualenv env` (or `virtualenv <name of your environment>`)